pkg-tool/vibro/docs/src/languages/typescript.md

 ## Inlay Hints

-Zed sets the following initialization options to make the language server send back inlay hints (that is, when Zed has inlay hints enabled in the settings).
+Vector sets the following initialization options to make the language server send back inlay hints (that is, when Vector has inlay hints enabled in the settings).

-You can override these settings in your Zed `settings.json` when using `typescript-language-server`:
+You can override these settings in your Vector `settings.json` when using `typescript-language-server`:

 ```json [settings]
 {